Engineering Ignorance Defined II|

 Here is the intro statement.

 "We are all very familiar with 2D drawings.
 They’ve been used for hundreds of years and they still work.
 Why should we bother with model-based definition (MBD)?
 What are the concrete benefits of MBD?
 Let’s have a look at the top five reasons to use MBD."

 First we have to define "2D Drawings".

 I really hate the term "2D Drawing".
 What other kind of drawings are there beside 2D.

-Drawing: A description of the part or assembly presented by non-associated orthographically projected views.
+Drawing: A description of the part or assembly created by disassociated orthographically projected views.

-This is an electronic "drawing" created in Autocad.
+Below is an electronic "drawing" created in Autocad.
 Each of the entities is separately created, lines, arcs and splines.
-These Graphics come from this article.
-Calling Autocad, computer aided design is a bit of a misnomer since it was nothing but an "Electronic Drafting Package" as compared to the 3D CAD (Computer Aided "Design") package most use today.
-We have moved the documentation to the end to the process instead of being the process.
+These Graphics come from "The Death of the Drawing" article.
+Calling Autocad, computer aided design is a bit of a misnomer since it was nothing but an "Electronic Drafting Package" (Computer Aided Drafting) as compared to the 3D CAD (Computer Aided "Design") packages most use today.
+With 3D CAD we have moved the documentation to the end to the process instead of being the process.

-In 1982 I was introduced to Computervision CADDS 4 3D CAD system.
+In 1982 I was introduced to Computervision CADDS ( Computervision Automated Design and Drafting System) 4 3D CAD system.
 The selling point of this system was we could modeling in 3D wireframe and then generate documents from the model.
 When we would change the model the document would change.